vishnupadmanabhan/articles/_posts/2016-05-07-writing-everyday.md

 >“We write to taste life twice, in the moment and in retrospect.”
 - Anaïs Nin

-I have been listening to the SeanWes podcast for almost over a month now.
+I have been listening to the [Seanwes podcast](http://seanwes.com/podcast/) for almost over a month now.
 One of the things that I have taken upon myself as an inspiration from the show is to write everyday.
 Since early days of my life, I was really into reading.
 As internet wasn't around during those days, books were the medium through which I tried to learn things.
 Be it fiction or be it general knowledge, I read them all.

 This was just me taking in all the information, but I had some thoughts and ideas too.
 I had no way to channel them and put them out there.
 One way to do this was to write.
 Except for the short journals that I kept at the time, I had no other regular writing.
 In school I used to take part in essay writing and creative writing, but other than that, nothing.